 …From selfless to selfish.

 Character development vs. Characterization

 Characterization is the human qualities that we ascribe to a person: age, intelligence, sex, mannerisms, speech patterns, etc. Are they rich; middle class, or poor?
 Good natured or grim?
 Are they greedy or generous; brave or a coward?
 What do they do for a living; how educated are they?
 Are they nervous, confident, religious, pretty, ugly, fat, thin, morally good, or corrupt?
-These traits make each one of us unique, but they are simply that- they are traits.
-Not character.
+These traits make each one of us unique, but they are simply that – they are descriptions.

 Round characters are those that are very detailed –they have depth.
-They are so detailed that they seem as if they were real.
+They are so detailed that they seem as if they are real.